 Want to Learn More About Methadone?
 Call Us

-To learn more about opioid use disorder, methadone and treatment options for people who are addicted to heroin, hydromorphone and other opioids, call us here at the Florida House Experience, start a live online chat or complete our online contact form.
+To learn more about opioid use disorder, methadone and treatment options for people who are addicted to heroin, hydromorphone and other opioids, call us here at FHE Health, start a live online chat or complete our online contact form.
 Our team of compassionate, professional addiction and mental health experts are available to take your call 24/7, 365 days a year.